Image Credits: Dario Sabljak/shutterstock.com

-An infrared sensor is an electronic instrument which is used to sense certain characteristics of its surroundings by either emitting and/or detecting infrared radiation.
+An infrared sensor is an electronic instrument that is used to sense certain characteristics of its surroundings.
+It does this by either emitting or detecting infrared radiation.
 Infrared sensors are also capable of measuring the heat being emitted by an object and detecting motion.

 Infrared Radiation Theory

 Infrared waves are not visible to the human eye.
 In the electromagnetic spectrum, infrared radiation can be found between the visible and microwave regions.
 The infrared waves typically have wavelengths between 0.75 and 1000µm.